 Aimlab Review – Map/Graybox

-CONS: Change world look: exit task go to menu.
+CONS: Change world look: exit task go to the menu.

 Another feature that a lot of aim trainers have is the ability to change the look and feel of the environment.